plutec/shutterFW/README.md

 - [ ] Code clean (hehe)
 - [ ] Add mDNS
 - [ ] Set different levels of open (for instance: 20%, 40%, 50%, 70%)
-- [ ] Control de device from the management webpage
+- [ ] Control the device from the management webpage
+- [ ] Remove all the content and the file config.h.
+Make it dynamic and configurable in web interface.